Do I Need a TEFL/TESOL Certificate If I Have a Degree?By Rashmi Chugani

 September 22, 2020

 In today’s hypercompetitive TEFL universe, having more qualifications will open up the most doors when it comes to teaching English in the classroom or online.
 But what exactly are those qualifications?
-If you hold a bachelor’s degree in a related subject (or even an unrelated one) do you still need to earn a TEFL/TESOL certificate?
+If you hold a bachelor’s degree in a related subject (or even an unrelated one) do you still need to earn an in-person or online TEFL certificate?
 What if you have a master’s degree?
 The answer in most cases is yes, degree holders will still need training in teaching English as a foreign language in order to qualify for teaching jobs.

 What are the key requirements to teach English as a foreign language?

 Let’s start with an overview of the typical requirements to teach English before digging in a bit deeper to define some exceptions that can sometimes apply.